 Sir Isaac Newton got us started with a basic color wheel based on how light reflected a spectrum of colors.
 Color theory and the color wheel have continued to evolve, teaching us more about the science behind why certain colors complement each other.

 And over time, color psychology has influenced design as well.
 A combination of cultural, historical, and emotional elements influence how humans feel when they see different colors.

 Understanding color theory allows you to arm yourself with the scientific and psychological principles that help you evoke emotion and responses from your target audience.

 The vocabulary of color

 Before we dive into theory, you’ll need to know the following terms:

 Primary colors form the basis for all other shades.
-Humans perceive three base colors: magenta, cyan, and yellow.
+Humans perceive three base colors: magenta, cyan, and yellow (CMY).
 Every other color we see consists of a combination of these three colors in varying amounts, brightnesses, tints, and shades.